-- Osteoblasts are another type of bone cells involved in osteoclastogenesis through cell-to-cell contact with osteoclast progenitors.
+- Osteoblasts are other types of bone cells involved in osteoclastogenesis through cell-to-cell contact with osteoclast progenitors.

-- Osteoporosis is another process, in which the rate of bone formation (osteogenesis) is lesser than bone resorption.
+- Osteoporosis is another process, in which the rate of bone formation (osteogenesis) is lower than bone resorption.
 The resulting condition is reduced bone mass.

 - The deficiency of estrogen enhances the activity of osteoclasts, which results in the enhancement of osteoclast formation and bone resorption.

 - In women, after menopause, the activity of osteoclasts is increased due to the low level of estrogen at this point.

 - Any alterations in testosterone levels in men may also increase the activity of osteoblast cells.

 - The fluctuations in sex hormone levels in both men and women lead to emerging bone problems, including bone fractures or trauma.

 - The combination of estrogen and progesterone reduces absorption and increases bone strength.

 - Odontoclast is another type of cell that also shows a similar function in human deciduous teeth.